 “Blessed are you when people hate you, when they exclude you and insult you and reject your name as evil, because of the Son of Man.
 “Rejoice in that day and leap for joy, because great is your reward in heaven.
 For that is how their ancestors treated the prophets.”
 Luke 6:22-23

-We must also be prepared to lose status and be humbled because we follow Jesus (Luke 6:22-23, Acts 5:41, Phil 2: 5, 1 Pet 4:13-16)
+We must also be prepared to lose status and be humbled because we follow Jesus (Luke 6:22-23, Acts 5:41, Phil 2: 5, 1 Pet 4:13-16).

 "The apostles left the Sanhedrin, rejoicing because they had been counted worthy of suffering disgrace for the Name."
 Acts 5:41

-“In your relationships with one another, have the same mindset as Christ Jesus” Phil 2:5
+“In your relationships with one another, have the same mindset as Christ Jesus.”
+Phil 2:5

 "But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.
 If you are insulted because of the name of Christ, you are blessed, for the Spirit of glory and of God rests on you.
 If you suffer, it should not be as a murderer or thief or any other kind of criminal, or even as a meddler.
 However, if you suffer as a Christian, do not be ashamed, but praise God that you bear that name."
 1 Pet 4:13-16